daviidw/KamRead/README.md

 Converted for non blocking operation.
 Result data in decimal int (*10 for one decimal)
-Error code in last int, so result data array must have an extra int for this.
+Error code in last integer, so result data array must have an extra integer for this.
 ------------